willswats/mpv-youtube-search/README.md

 # mpv YouTube Search

-This [mpv](https://github.com/mpv-player/mpv) script uses the built-in `mp.input()` to search YouTube.
+This [mpv](https://github.com/mpv-player/mpv) script uses the built-in `mp.input()` to search YouTube and add the results to the playlist.

-This script requires mpv 0.38.0 or greater, for older versions of mpv see the [mpv-v0.37.0 branch](https://github.com/willswats/mpv-youtube-search/tree/mpv-v0.37.0).

-This script works well with [mpv-playlistmanager](https://github.com/jonniek/mpv-playlistmanager), [mpv-gallery-view](https://github.com/occivink/mpv-gallery-view), or any other mpv playlist viewer as the search results are added to the mpv playlist.

 ## Table of Contents